The Elm Hotel & Spa History

 By the end of the 1950s and the beginning of the 60s, the allure was fading.
 As the hotel went through different owners, it was marketed as, among other things, a motor inn and a Sheraton hotel.
 By 1970, The Elms closed its doors for the next eight years.

 By the end of the 1970s and beginning of the 1980s, the city of Excelsior Springs and other investors were beginning to see a renewed hope in their crown jewel after several years of frustrating setbacks and crushing disappointments.
 By 1981, under new ownership, The Elms was alive once again with conventions, tourists and corporate retreats.
 An all-new spa renovation added to the allure, featuring a European-style lap pool surrounded by a jogging track, a waterfall tub and unique environmental rooms complete with hot tubs and cool mists.

 The 1980s seemed to be a renewed golden era for the grand old Elms.
 Advisors were flown in from all over the country to assist in the latest upgrades, and parts of the hotel were converted into condominiums as part of a new time-share corporation.
 Formals, church retreats, wedding celebrations and club events were all part of the wonderful daily social whirl at the Elms.
 A corporate challenge course was also created for companies to conduct training exercises and team-building exercises.
 The Elms seemed to be settling into its renewed popularity when fate struck yet another cruel blow.

 A Financial Setback

-The city leaders continued to search for the proper buyers for the Elms.
+The city leaders continued to search for the proper buyers for The Elms.
 At the same time, the IRS was aggressively looking to collect on unpaid back taxes.
-To prevent the hotel from closing its doors, the city created a new organization to help transition the Elms to new investors.
+To prevent the hotel from closing its doors, the city created a new organization to help transition the hotel to new investors.

 Bringing The Elms into the 21st Century